 - Desk study summary of current and historical publicly available information and site-specific data (where available).
-This included a visit to Trinity College Dublin map library to collect relevant information; - Site walkover a walkover of the Site was conducted by a suitably qualified Golder engineer, to identify visual or olfactory evidence of potential contamination or areas of concern.
-The Site walkover extended a minimum of 200 m along the cable length in each direction, and an appropriate lateral distance from the cable leak was determined following the presence of potential human health and/or environmental receptors and/or alternative potential contaminant sources.
-In this instance it was not possible to access the full 200 m length from the leak location, due to private property; and - Preliminary Risk Assessment this includes the information gathered as part of the desk study and site walkover, which has been used to determine a preliminary Conceptual Site Model (CSM) identifying the potential source, pathway, and receptor linkages, and next stage recommendations.
+This included a visit to Trinity College Dublin map library to collect relevant information; - Site walkover a walkover of the site was conducted by a suitably qualified Golder engineer, to identify visual or olfactory evidence of potential contamination or areas of concern.
+The Site walkover extended a minimum of 200 m along the cable length in each direction, and an appropriate lateral distance from the cable leak was determined following the presence of potential human health and/or environmental receptors and/or alternative potential contaminant sources; and - Preliminary Risk Assessment this includes the information gathered as part of the desk study and site walkover, which has been used to determine a preliminary Conceptual Site Model (CSM) identifying the potential source, pathway, and receptor linkages, and next stage recommendations.